parthenon-hpc-lab/parthenon/docs/amr.md

 - The `FillDerived` functions set per-package and per-application are called.

 If you have a function that you would like called every cycle, you may wish to put it in `FillDerived`.
-If you have a function you would like performed only at re-meshing, you may wish to put it in `InitUserMeshBlockData`.
+If you have a function you would like performed only at re-meshing, you may wish to put it in `InitMeshBlockUserData`.